 - Ad hoc networks

-- Economic, health, and social aspects
+- Impact: Economic, health, and societal aspects

 Mobile Communications (Chapters 1-8) is taught in the winter semester (Oct-Jan).
 Wireless Networks (Chapters 9-12) is taught in the summer semester (Mar-Jun).
 Each course has 4 ECTS.